moya-lang/Event/README.md

 ## Usage

 The Event class mimics WINAPI Event Objects with use of C++11 features.
-For those familiar with WINAPI evets the list below is a shortcut for all equivalent WINAPI functions:
+For those familiar with WINAPI events the list below is a shortcut for all equivalent WINAPI functions:

 * `CreateEvent` - Create an object of `Event` class with identical arguments